cruftex/cruftex.net/source/_posts/Java-Caching-Benchmarks-Part-3.md

 [Why is quicksort better than mergesort?](http://stackoverflow.com/questions/70402/why-is-quicksort-better-than-mergesort)

 To simulate a worst case scenario we use a random access pattern.
-Because of the uniform distribution across the key space, cache2k with Clock-Pro will need to a longer scan to find a good eviction candidate.
+Because of the uniform distribution across the key space, cache2k with Clock-Pro will need a longer scan to find a good eviction candidate.
 While there can be artificially constructed sequences for a known cache size and internal tuning parameters which might trigger even longer scans, we believe that random sequence yields the worst eviction performance that can be observed in practice.